KAPSARC/KSA-Aviation-Energy-Efficiency-TimeSeries/README.md

 ## Key Features:
 **1. Energy Efficiency Assessment:**
- - The project computes fuel efficiency using the ratio of passenger kilometers (pax-km) to fuel consumption (barrels of oil equivalent - BOE), which provides an indication of how efficiently energy is used in aviation operations.
+ - The project calculates fuel efficiency using the ratio of passenger kilometers (pax-km) to fuel consumption (barrels of oil equivalent - BOE), providing an indication of how efficiently energy is used in aviation operations.
- - The analysis delves into how the pandemic affected flight frequencies, passenger loads, and energy efficiency.
-Significant fluctuations in energy efficiency are observed during the pandemic, where reduced flight loads often led to lower RPK/BOE values due to underutilized aircraft.
+ - The analysis delves into how the pandemic affected flight frequencies, passenger loads, aircraft utilization, and energy efficiency.
+Significant fluctuations in energy efficiency were observed during the pandemic, where reduced flight loads often led to lower (pax-km)/BOE values due to underutilized aircraft.

 **2. Time Series Modeling:**
- - Time series models are applied to predict future trends and assess the impact of disruptions such as the COVID-19 pandemic on aviation efficiency.
+ - Time series models are used to predict future trends and assess the impact of disruptions, such as the COVID-19 pandemic, on aviation energy efficiency.
- - Forecasting models include Prophet, SARIMA, TBATS, and STLM, among others, chosen based on their accuracy across different airports.
+ - Forecasting models include Prophet, SARIMA, TBATS, and STLM, among others, chosen based on their accuracy across different flights departing from selected airports.

 **3. Data Insights:**
  - The project evaluates the seasonality of travel demand, highlighting peaks due to religious tourism and seasonal travel.